 Measures to combat Covid-19

-Clean and Safe labelling, supported by Switzerland Tourism, is awarded to establishments who have put into place procedures and sanitary practices that help stop the spread of Covid-19.
+Clean and Safe labelling, supported by Switzerland Tourism, is awarded to establishments that have put into place procedures and sanitary practices that help stop the spread of Covid-19.

 Getting to the Lake Geneva Region